Starias22/cpp-revision/basics/chars-arrays-strings/array.md

 #include<cstring>
 ````

-We are going to study some of the functions of that library in this section.
+We are going to study in this section some of the functions of that library, the most used.

 ### strlen